AdobeDocs/workfront.en/help/classic/manage-work/portfolios/portfolios-overview/portfolio-overview.md

 You must have Edit access to Portfolios in your access level to create and manage Portfolios, and you must have Manage permissions on a Portfolio to be able to edit it.
 You must have View permissions on a Portfolio to be able to see it.
 For information about access to Portfolios, see [Access levels overview](../../../administration-and-setup/add-users/access-levels-and-object-permissions/access-levels-overview.md).
-For information about permissions to Portfolios, see [Share a portfolio in Adobe Workfront](../../../workfront-basics/grant-and-request-access-to-objects/share-a-portfolio..md).
+For information about permissions to Portfolios, see [Share a portfolio](../../../workfront-basics/grant-and-request-access-to-objects/share-a-portfolio..md).

 For information about using Programs, see [Create a program](../../../manage-work/portfolios/create-and-manage-programs/create-program.md).